yoursunny/NDNts/pkg/sync/README.md

 * `@ndn/psync`: PSync and syncps
 * `@ndn/svs`: StateVectorSync and SVS-PS

-This package will be deprecated in the future.
+These re-exports are deprecated.
-Please import desired functionality from these package directly.
+Please import desired functionality from the above packages directly.